 Daisy Chain Cable

 Power adapters can be expensive and occupy a lot of space on AC power strips.
 Many people don’t want to purchase a separate power adapter for each Volca.
-Instead, they use a daisy chain cable (daisy chain splitter, power splitter cable, squid, or multi-plug cable) to power several Volcas from a single power adapter.
+Instead, they use a daisy chain cable (daisy chain splitter, power splitter cable, squid, multi-adapter, or multi-plug cable) to power several Volcas from a single power adapter.

 Guitar Pedalboard Power Supply